 When it creates a native app, forcedroid substitutes generic values for consumer ID and callback URI.
 Every app requires these values to connect to Salesforce servers and data.
 Before posting the app publicly, remember to replace the generic settings with values from your own connected app.
 So that you don’t forget, let’s do that now.

-- In a UTF-8 compliant text editor, open \<appname>\res\values\bootconfig.xml from your project’s target directory.
-(Hint: The factory default ANSI encoding of notepad.exe isn’t going to work.
+- From your project directory, open app\res\values\bootconfig.xml in a UTF-8 compliant text editor.
+(Windows hint: The factory default ANSI encoding of notepad.exe isn’t going to work.
 You can, however, use the Notepad Save As dialog box to choose UTF-8 encoding.)